 Corona Energy is committed to keeping your personal data secure, handling it fairly and lawfully.
 This policy sets out how we collect, use, retain and transfer your personal data.
 This policy will be updated from time to time on this website and we will notify you of any significant changes.

 This policy applies to:

 “Corona Energy” and “we” means the following Corona group companies: Corona Gas Management Limited (company number 02879748), Corona Energy Retail 1 Limited (company number 03241002), Corona Energy Retail 2 Limited (company number SC138299), Corona Energy Retail 3 Limited (Company number 02746961) and Corona Energy Retail 4 Limited (company number 02798334).
 Corona Energy is the data controller of your personal data and is registered with the Information Commissioner’s Office.

-If you have any questions about your personal data which are not answered by this policy, please contact our data privacy manager (email firstname.lastname@example.org).
+If you have any questions about your personal data which are not answered by this policy, please email our data privacy manager.

 We aim to collect the minimum amount of personal data necessary to achieve the processing purposes.
 Data we collect from you includes:

 For quality and training purposes, we may also monitor and record any communications we have with you, including telephone calls and emails.

 We may collect data from other organisations including: